mysticrenji/docker-burp-suite-community/README.md

 ## Notes

-1. When prompted, do not updated Burp Suite through the GUI.
+* When prompted, do not updated Burp Suite through the GUI.
 Pull and build an updated image instead.
-1. Do not the delete the mapped `.java` directory on your host.
-It contains important license activation data.